codecks-io/react-reform/README.md

 It is recommended to create a _config file_ which acts as interface between your application code and react-reform.

-A config file can look like this:
+A config file could look like this:

 **lib/form.js**
 ```javascript